Da sieht man mal wieder, wie das ist, wenn die unsichtbare Hand des Marktes nicht lenkend eingreifen und die Dinge richten kann, die im Argen liegen.

 waiting impatiently as I tried

-to suppress my aggression.
+to suppress mounting aggression.

 I hate this job, I hate this guy,